Get a Custom Wedding Dress Without Going Over Your Budget

 Getting to call the shots in every step of the design process sounds like a dream come true, but if you're on a budget, you might think a custom gown just isn't an option—and that's where you'd be surprised.

-Ergen-Jennings estimates that depending on style details, fabrication and the designer, a typical bespoke gown can sometimes run between $1,500 and $4,000 (and up, depending on where you live and how intricate the gown is).
+Ergen-Jennings estimates that depending on style details, fabrication and the designer, a typical custom-made wedding dress can sometimes run between $1,500 and $4,000 (and up, depending on where you live and how intricate the gown is).
 But if you're thinking of a very simple silhouette, Ergen-Jennings says she's helped brides achieve a custom look for just $700 to $100.

 Tips for Your Made-to-Measure Gown

-If a custom-created dress is what you'll wear down the aisle, follow these tips to make sure your one-of-a-kind gown is a garment you'll look back on as positive experience.
+If a custom wedding gown is what you'll wear down the aisle, follow these tips to make sure your one-of-a-kind gown is a garment you'll look back on as positive experience.

 Go Dress Shopping